spalomaresg/sweepstake/README.md

 Users cannot register without both a matching email and the correct invite code.
 The same check applies at login — if an email is removed from the CSV, that user can no longer sign in.

+Supports both comma (`,`) and semicolon (`;`) delimiters — the format is detected automatically.

+#### After registration

-2. Once registered, go to **Admin → Users**, open each user's profile and:
+Once registered, go to **Admin → Users**, open each user's profile and:

-   - Assign them to a **Sweepstake Team**
+- Optionally assign them to a **Sweepstake Team**
 - Tick **Excluded from team stats** if you want to exclude them from leaderboard calculations (e.g. test accounts)

+Team assignment is optional — if no users have teams, the Teams leaderboard tab is hidden automatically.

 ### Managing matches

 Go to **Admin → Matches** to:

-- Add knockout round matches manually once the bracket is known
+- Add knockout round matches manually once the bracket is known (or let `sync_results` create them automatically from the API)
 - Enter match results (home goals, away goals)
 - For knockout matches that go to extra time / penalties:
   - Set `home_goals` and `away_goals` to the 90-minute score